About the college

-Internet access is provided free of charge in all student rooms and there is a designated MCR computer room.
+Internet access is provided free of charge in all student rooms and other areas within the college.

 Sport, music and college facilities

 The Jacqueline du Pré Music Building situated on the college site offers St Hilda’s students outstanding practice and performing facilities, as well as being the venue for prestigious concerts, recording sessions, and community music events.
 The Director of College Music helps students organise musical events and recital series, and conducts one of the student choirs.

 The college has an on-site gym and facilities for association football, lawn tennis, and rugby.
 In recent years, St Hilda’s has had successes in a variety of sports, including: rowing, netball, rugby, and football.
 St Hilda’s is also the closest Oxford college to the Oxford University Sports complex on Iffley Road, where facilities include a power-lifting gym, rowing tank, Olympic-sized swimming pool, and running track.
-The sports complex offers St Hilda's students a fantastic discounted annual membership for just £15.
+The sports complex offers St Hilda's students a fantastic discounted annual membership.

 Facilities for students with disabilities

 St Hilda’s College welcomes applications from students with disabilities.
 The college has adapted rooms for students with mobility requirements, and the library has full disabled access.
 Candidates who are considering an application are advised to contact the college to discuss their requirements in confidence.
 The college has a Disability Fellow, a senior member of college who is there to offer practical help and support.
 Arrangements for assistance can be made on an individual basis, and the college aims to respond to the needs and requirements of all students.

 St Hilda's Middle Common Room (MCR) is a lively community and is the place to make friendships, share ideas and have a great social life outside the limits of your own department or faculty.
 St Hilda’s is pleased to announce the plans for new front-of-house development that will provide an improved MCR.
 Construction is hoped to begin in 2018 and is part of a longer term development.
 A temporary MCR will be provided during the building work.